 Southern Rhode Island Volunteers’ mission is to enhance lives by inspiring, creating and supporting a lifelong culture of service through our volunteer members and affiliates across Southern Rhode Island.

-Southern Rhode Island Volunteers shall provide a supportive foundation for volunteerism and service by providing (1) volunteers throughout the southern geographic 1/3 of the State of Rhode Island; (2) quality, meaningful, and appropriate service opportunities to the citizens of this area; and (3) helpful health care access, nutrition support, and alleviation of isolation services to frail elderly individuals and other adults in need of independent aging support, to meet the goal of aging-in-place.
-While creating a lifelong culture of volunteerism and service, Southern Rhode Island Volunteers will make a difference one volunteer at a time, ultimately creating a countywide corps of volunteers.
+Southern Rhode Island Volunteers shall provide a supportive foundation for volunteerism and service by providing (1) volunteers throughout the southern geographic 1/3 of the State of Rhode Island; (2) quality, meaningful and appropriate service opportunities to the citizens of this area; and (3) helpful health care access, nutrition support and alleviation of isolation services to frail elderly individuals and other adults in need of independent aging support, to meet the goal of aging-in-place.
+SRIV believes in supporting a healthy, active life for all adults, especially older adults.

-Annually, approximately 600 Southern Rhode Island Volunteers are active in community service opportunities.
+Annually, approximately 600 Southern Rhode Island volunteers are active in community service opportunities.
 Many of these volunteers offer their experience and assistance through multiple service opportunities.

-Today the SRIV volunteer team provides over 80,000 service hours annually.
-The value of their time, talent, and energy is $1.8 million annually, according to the Federal Government.
-This is a huge gift to our neighbors in need, our communities, and to the taxpayers in the region.
+Today, the SRIV volunteer team provides over 80,000 service hours annually.
+The value of their time, talent and energy is $1.8 million annually, according to the Federal Government.
+This is a huge gift to our neighbors in need, our communities and to the taxpayers in the region.

-SRIV was able to hire its' first Director in 1983 with the help of an operating grant from The Rhode Island Foundation.
+SRIV was able to hire its first Director in 1983 with the help of an operating grant from The Rhode Island Foundation.
 SRIV then began receiving support from the state legislature in 1984, The Division of Elderly Affairs, and for its senior services and RSVP programming.
 SRIV applies for grants on a regular basis from local and national donors.
 Since 1999, SRIV has received support from the Corporation for National and Community Service (CNCS), local municipalities, foundations/grant funders, business donors and generous individual donors.